khanh101/fp/README.md

 ## How to use?

-A REPL is available by running `go run bin/repl/main.go`.
-An example program is at `example.lisp`.
+A REPL is available by running `go run cmd/repl/main.go`

+- a simple program `example.lisp`

+- hello world ! `echo "(print (unicode 72 101 108 108 111 44 32 87 111 114 108 100 33))" | go run cmd/repl/main.go 2> /dev/null`

 Have fun 🤗

-## How to implement data structures like list, dict

-data structures can be implemented using functions, example below

-floating point is useful
+## MANUAL

+- for builtin modules, extensions, see `MANUAL.md`
+- wildcard symbol: `_` is a special symbol used in `case` to mark every other cases
+- no match is `case` is an undefined behavior

 ## How to handle infix operator?